drupal-graphql/graphql/doc/queries/references.md

 ...

 ```
-Now we have an article that also has a custom entity reference field to a taxonomy category (the field name in Drupal is `field_tags`) and we make a new type `TagTerm` that has the necessary information about this term.
+Now we have an article that also has a custom entity reference field to a taxonomy term (the field name in Drupal is `field_tags`) and we make a new type `TagTerm` that has the necessary information about this term.

 We will need to resolve not only the `tags` field but also the `id` and `name` of the term.

 ## Adding resolvers